bilus/reforms/README.md

   (v/is-true korks positive-number? error-message))
 ```

-Either way, you can use your brand new validators like a pro:
+Either way, you can use your brand new validator like a pro:

 ```clojure
 (validate!